rehierl/html-outliner-spec/readme.md

 html-specification > outliner-steps > pseudocode > implementation
 ```

-It might seem to be an easy task to take the HTML specification, extract the
+It might seem straight forward to take the HTML specification, extract the
 outline algorithm's definition, translate it into pseudocode and then just
-implement the algorithm.
-In retrospect, getting a clear understanding of the
+implement it.

-algorithm turned out to be quite time consuming.
+Unfortunately, there are quite a few details that still need to be clarified ...

 ## Overview

-basic documents:
+Documents

 * [chapter 4.3.9](./outliner-4.3.9.md) - The unmodified content of chapter
   [4.3.9.
 Headings and sections](https://w3c.github.io/html/sections.html#headings-and-sections)